Get 80% off your plan for your first 6 months.*

 A pro forma invoice is a preliminary bill of sale sent to a buyer before a transaction is complete.
 It outlines the expected products, services, and costs without requesting payment.

-Think of it as a detailed preview of what the final invoice will look like.
-It gives both parties a clear picture of the transaction before anything is confirmed.
+It's a detailed preview of what the final invoice will look like, giving both parties a clear picture of the transaction before anything is confirmed.

 Here are the key features of a pro forma invoice: